turbot/guardrails-samples/policy_packs/azure/storage/enforce_public_access_level_for_containers/README.md

 # Enforce Public Access Level for Azure Storage Containers

-Enforcing Public Access Level for Azure Storage Containers ensures that data within the containers is either publicly accessible or restricted as per the set access levels.
-This security measure helps prevent unauthorized access and data breaches by managing who can access the container's data over the internet.
+Enforcing the public access level for Azure Storage Containers is crucial to prevent unauthorized access and potential data breaches.
+By controlling public access, organizations can ensure that sensitive data remains secure and compliant with regulatory standards, mitigating the risk of exposure to malicious actors.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for storage accounts: